SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 Subscripts enable you to query instances of a type by writing one or more values in square brackets after the instance name.
-Subscript definitions are written with the ``subscript`` keyword, and their syntax is similar to both instance method syntax and computed property syntax.
+Their syntax is similar to both instance method syntax and computed property syntax.
-Subscripts specify one or more input parameters and a return type, in the same way as instance methods.
+You write subscript definitions with the ``subscript`` keyword, and specify one or more input parameters and a return type, in the same way as instance methods.
-Unlike instance methods, subscripts can be read-write or read-only, and this behavior is communicated via a getter and setter in the same way as for computed properties:
+Unlike instance methods, subscripts can be read-write or read-only.
+This behavior is communicated by a getter and setter in the same way as for computed properties:

 .. testcode:: subscriptSyntax